abarnert-pg/abarnert-pg.github.io/Concurrency for Mantis.md

 # tl;dr

-I think we want to design future Mantis/PGEngine APIs around futures (probably Boost's, migrating to `std::future` whenever it finally catches up)—but many of them will actually be wrapping either a synchronous API or a callback-based async API, which will also be exposed.
+I think we want to design future Mantis/PGEngine APIs around futures (maybe Boost's, migrating to `std` whenever it finally catches up but that's probably 2023 at the earliest)—but many of them will actually be wrapping either a synchronous API or a callback-based async API, which will also be exposed.

 # Synchronous